neapsix/.dotfiles/README.md

 ```

 ## Acknowledgements
-Credit to Brandon Invergo ([Using GNU Stow to manage your dotfiles](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html))  and Jon Leopard ([Dotfile Management With GNU Stow](https://jonleopard.com/blog/dotfile-management-with-gnu-stow/)) for the helpful blog posts that taught me how to use GNU Stow to manage dotfiles.
+Credit to Brandon Invergo ([Using GNU Stow to manage your dotfiles](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html))  and Jon Leopard ([Dotfile Management With GNU Stow](https://jonleopard.com/blog/dotfile-management-with-gnu-stow/)) for the helpful blog posts that taught me this approach.